 This bill amends several sections of the North Dakota Century Code related to medical marijuana regulations.
-Key changes include increasing the allowable amount of usable marijuana that registered qualifying patients and designated caregivers can purchase and possess.
+It increases the allowable amount of usable marijuana that registered qualifying patients and designated caregivers can purchase and possess.
 Specifically, the bill raises the maximum purchase limit from two and one-half ounces to three ounces, and the possession limit from three ounces to four and one-half ounces for standard patients.
 For those with an enhanced allowable amount, the purchase limit increases from six ounces to nine ounces, and the possession limit rises from seven and one-half ounces to eleven and one-fourth ounces.
 Additionally, the maximum concentration of tetrahydrocannabinol permitted in a thirty-day period is increased from six thousand to nine thousand milligrams.

 Statutes affected: